p7-projekt/mozart/README.md

 Depending on how you installed your language compiler/interpreter, you may need to run mozart as a super user, to access its dependencies.

+During development you can change the log level via the `MOZART_LOG` environment variable - it is set to `info` by default.

 # Adding a Language

 Mozart is designed to relatively easily support a new language.
 You need to: